Build a to-do list app with Vue.js and Laravel

 });

-to avoid a 500 error while trying to broadcast events with Pusher channels.
+While uncommenting, you may also set the encrypted property to false to avoid a 500 error while trying to broadcast events with Pusher channels.

 The above code sets up Laravel Echo with Pusher.
 This will make our app aware of events broadcast, and Laravel Echo will consume our events